smatechnologies/smautility-sql-scripts/README.md

 Note: For Windows Authentication, the Batch user assigned to the job must be an Windows account DomainName\UserName and have SQL permissions for the Database.

 ##### Job Environment Variables for SMA Database Backup
-Three environment variables are required for the SMA Database Backup Job.
+One environment variable is required for the SMA Check Identity Limit Job.

 1. DatabaseName
     * <ins>Global Property</ins> [[DatabaseName]] is recommended for the value.